the key points: 👇

 The importance of international SEO

-International SEO (search engine optimisation, for those not paying attention to the TLAs) is in essence the process of optimising a website’s content and structure to make it accessible and relevant to global search engine users, not just Google UK here in ol’ Blighty.
-It covers a huge plethora of different topics, from language and localisation to cultural differences and the search habits of users in various areas around the globe.
-In some cases it can even mean looking at totally different search engines, and some very search-savvy businesses will actually bring an international SEO consultant in before confirming their expansion plans, to help identify new markets that will be easier for them to enter or where they might already have the beginnings of a foothold/presence.
+International SEO (search engine optimisation, for those ignoring the acronyms) covers the complex process of optimising a website’s content and structure to make it accessible and relevant to global search engine users, rather than just Google UK here in ol’ Blighty.
+It covers a vast plethora of topics, from language and localisation to cultural differences and the highly specific search habits of users in various global regions.

 The role of international SEO in business growth